Extern takes us along on her Veterinary Leadership Experience

 Much has been said in favor of the leadership development program, which the AVMA began co-sponsoring in 2005, but many questions have also been raised about the limited number of students it reaches and whether the program is making a lasting difference.

 Last July during the AVMA Annual Convention in Seattle, Eisenstadt was among the AVMA student chapter presidents and presidents-elect who attended an AVMA Executive Board meeting to express their support for continued AVMA funding of the VLE.
-Although the board suspended sponsorship at that time, it renewed sponsorship for two years at its November meeting (see page 10).
+Although the board suspended sponsorship at that time, it renewed sponsorship for two years at its November meeting (see article).

 A member of the class of 2012 at the University of Georgia College of Veterinary Medicine, Eisenstadt had already begun demonstrating leadership as a first-year student.
 Voted president-elect of the UGA student chapter of the AVMA, she set a presidential goal of increasing student involvement with the AVMA.
 In December she became president.
 She was also chosen vice president of the UGA Veterinary Business Management Association.